ChrisDuffley/stationPlaylist/addoninternals.md

 ### Overall design and source code layout

-StationPlaylist add-on for NVDA consists of seven app modules (including two app module packages), a common services module (housed along with app modules), and a global plugin.
+StationPlaylist add-on for NVDA consists of eight app modules (including two app module packages), a common services module (housed along with app modules), and a global plugin.
 Because Studio and Creator come with Track Tool for managing tracks, the add-on includes an app module for Track Tool in addition to the main app module package for Studio, as well as an app module for StationPlaylist Creator.
 A fourth app module for Voice Track Recorder is present which is used for event tracking purposes.
 Remote VT client is the fifth app module and is mainly used to support remote playlist editor.
 The other two app modules deal with Streamer and SPL DSP Engine, with SPL Engine being an app module package due to inclusion of encoders support module which is also used by Streamer.
 The seventh module, Streamer, does not exist - it is an alias of SPL Engine app module.
+Finally, the eighth module for Remote Studio borrows heavily from the original Studio app module as they share common features and commands.

-The overall design is that of a partnership between the main Studio app module and the Studio Utilities (SPLUtils) global plugin.
+The overall design is that of a partnership between the main (local) Studio app module and the Studio Utilities (SPLUtils) global plugin.
 Studio app module performs things expected from scripts such as responding to key presses, announcing status information, configuration management and so forth, while the global plugin is responsible for running Studio commands from anywhere, and in older add-on releases, for encoder support (the add-on supports SAM, SPL, and AltaCast encoders).
 In reality, the global plugin is subordinate to the app module, as the app module controls overall functionality of the add-on and because the global plugin requires Studio to be running to unlock some features (here, unlock means using layer commands and parts of encoder support).

-As part of the app modules, a common services module (splcommon) is included to house functions and constants common across the ap modules and the global plugin.
+As part of the app modules package, a common services module (splcommon) is included to house functions and constants common across the ap modules and the global plugin.
 Contents include Studio API wrapper, cart key definitions, configuration management, and status messages colection.
 The common services module resembles Studio app module package in prior add-on releases as majority of its contents indeed come from the Studio app module package, thus the common services serves as an extension of the Studio app module.

-When it comes to hierarchy of app modules, Studio app module package is ranked first.
+When it comes to hierarchy of app modules, the original (local) Studio app module package is ranked first.
 This is because Studio app module is the oldest part of the add-on, and it provides base services and blueprints for other app modules.
 For instance, Creator and Track Tool rely on configuration facility provided by Studio app module package for Columns Explorer (explained later), and Voice Track (VT) Recorder app module cannot function properly without Studio app module running.
 Even though SPL Engine and Streamer are independent of Studio app module, they still require Studio app module to function (this is especially the case with SPL Engine, as Studio loads splengine.exe, the DSP Engine executable).
+The primacy of the original Studio app module is best seen with Remote Studio app module as the latter is the child of the former - not only the way the add-on is organized, but also with the relationship between Studio and Remote Studio promoted by the SPL suite developers.

 In short, all components of StationPlaylist add-on emphasize studio app module - although many components are independent of Studio, they still reference it for various reasons.
 Thus, Studio serves as the bridge that connects various add-on features together.

 The source code consists of:

-* appModules: This folder contains the main splstudio (app module) package and the app modules for Track Tool, Creator, VT Recorder, Remote VT client, and SPL DSP Engine app module package to support SPL Engine, Streamer, and encoders.
+* appModules: This folder contains the main splstudio (app module) package and the app modules for Track Tool, Creator, VT Recorder, Remote VT client, Remote Studio, and SPL DSP Engine app module package to support SPL Engine, Streamer, and encoders.
 The common services module is also stored in this folder.
-* The SPL Studio package consists of various modules, which include __init__ (main app module and track item classes), configuration manager and user interfaces (splconfig and splconfui) and miscellaneous services (splmisc) as well as support modules and various wave files used by the add-on.
+* The SPL Studio package consists of various modules, which include __init__ (main app module and track item classes), configuration user interfaces (splconfui) and miscellaneous services (splmisc) as well as support modules and various wave files used by the add-on.
 * The SPL Engine package consists of main Engine module and encoder support module.
-* The SPL common services package includes the add-on base services (splbase) and constants collection (splconsts).
+* The SPL common services package includes the add-on base services (splbase), configuration manager (splconfig), and constants collection (splconsts).
 * The Studio main app module file is divided into sections.
 First, the overlay classes for track items are defined, then comes the app module, further divided into four sections: fundamental methods (constructor, events and others), time commands (end of track, broadcaster time, etc.), other commands (track Finder, cart explorer and others) and SPL Assistant layer.
 This allows me to identify where a bug is coming from and to add features in appropriate sections.
 * globalPlugins: This folder contains SPLUtils module, consisting of main global plugin code and SPL Controller layer.